evanwmeeks/PersonalProjects/README.md

 			 users to multi-select files for upload, uploads the files, then presents a count of the total number of files uploaded.
 The user is then given the option to upload more or quit the application.

+### wasabi_interface
+   Currently separate from the Wasabi Uploader, this is being developed to act as a GUI for Wasabi interactions
+   Files:

+       wasabi.py

+           The primary Class handling all Wasabi interactions, built using Amazon's Boto3

 ### banking_project
 A new personal project, this is a work in progress.
 The long term goal of this application is to build a standalone 'bank' using Django and postgreSQL.
 This applicaiton is a playground of sorts for me to practice OOP, learn best practices, and build a truly full stack application.